 - Use one of the many designated taxi stands found near the entrances to most resorts, shopping centers, and attractions.

 The Nevada Taxicab Authority regulates Las Vegas Taxis.
 Las Vegas is home to 16 taxicab companies, and this state agency ensures that all taxis follow the set fares.

 The Nevada Taxicab Authority issues specialized plates for taxicabs and handles complaints made by riders.

 Las Vegas taxi fare is set and commissioned by the Nevada Taxicab Authority.
-Because of this governing body, you can easily anticipate the cost of your taxi ride.
+Because of this governing body, you can easily anticipate the cost of your taxi ride when traveling in Las Vegas in 2023.
 With this knowledge in hand, you won’t need to worry about an unexpected fare on the meter.